dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T918: Integration is a continuous and multifaceted process.
+### T918: Integration is an ongoing, multifaceted process.

 |Support|
 |---|